 I peel the the potatoes, slice them on a mandoline and soak them preferably overnight, but at least several hours.
 You can drain and rinse again to remove more starch if you have time.
 I dry them thoroughly in a salad spinner or dish towel.
 I heat my fryer with my choice of fats to about 325F and cook the potatoes just until they form a slight crust – around three to six minutes, depending on the potato.
 Then I lay them out on a tray and refrigerate them if they are not going to have the second frying for a few hours.
 It is important, however, to bring them to room temperature before the final frying.
 Room temperature fries will not lower the frying temperature too much, and your fries will have a crispier exterior.

-I prefer getting the frying fat up to 375F.
+For the second round of frying, I prefer getting the frying fat up to 375F.
 It usually drops to 360F as you fry the potatoes.
 My Thermapen is once again my best friend here.
 The batches should turn golden after three to four minutes.
 Have your basket lined with a napkin, dish towel or paper towels ready to serve to your very happy diners.
 You can use fleur de sel or Maldon salt for a final sprinkle.
 I love the additional garnish from The Lost Kitchen Cookbook, which is a teaspoon of olive oil, mixed with a large minced garlic clove, a teaspoon of fresh thyme and 2 teaspoons of dried Herbes de Provence.
-Plus thyme mixed with Maldon salt – I use it so frequently that I have a large tub on hand.
+And then sprinkle liberally with Maldon salt – I use it so frequently that I have a large tub on hand.
 She adds lavender flowers, which I liked, but this was nixed by another person in this house, so I have removed the offending buds in future editions.
 Right before serving, toss the fries in this mixture along with the salt of your choice and rush the basket to the table.

 After owning one of the best cooking stores in the US for 47 years, Nancy Pollard writes a blog about food in all its aspects – recipes, film, books, travel, superior sources and food related issues.